Choosing between different brands

 Understanding Solar Panel Technology

 Before delving into brands, it's essential to understand how solar panels work.
 Solar panels convert sunlight into electricity using photovoltaic cells.
-There are mainly three types: monocrystalline, polycrystalline, and thin-film, each with unique benefits.
+There are mainly three panel types: monocrystalline, polycrystalline, and thin-film, each with unique benefits.
 Monocrystalline panels are highly efficient but expensive, polycrystalline panels offer a balance of cost and efficiency, while thin-film panels are the most affordable but less efficient.

 Key Factors to Consider